spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 You can install the Ocean Controller using a Spot script (based on Helm), via Helm, or via Terraform.
 Copy the relevant code shown in this procedure and apply it in your environment.

+## Prerequisites

+The Ocean controller Version 2 installation is based on Helm, so make sure to have Helm installed on your machine before starting.

 ## New Clusters - Install the Ocean Controller Version 2

 1. Pre-installation: Create a [Spot Programmatic token](https://docs.spot.io/administration/api/create-api-token ) (or use an existing one) for the cluster.